themosis/themosis/README.md

 - Reporting a bug issue
 - Suggesting features
 - Sending a pull request with code fix or feature
-- Following the project on GitHub
+- Following the project on [GitHub](https://github.com/themosis)
-- Following us on Twitter
+- Following us on Twitter: [@Themosis](https://twitter.com/Themosis)
 - Sharing the project around your community

-For details about contributing to the framework, please check the [contribution guide](http://framework.themosis.com/docs/contributing/).
+For details about contributing to the framework, please check the [contribution guide](https://framework.themosis.com/docs/1.3/contributing/).

 License
 -------